4 Ways to Treat Wet Golf Gloves.

 We hear you.
 It’s a far from ideal situation and most of the time, the principles of glove care go out the window, such as taking the glove off after each shot for example.

 So, what can you do to protect or even save your glove after a round with wet conditions?
 We go through 4 key tips:

 - Stay disciplined in taking your glove off at least once a hole

 - Smooth out your glove after your round, and place within your pouch

 - Wash your glove and dry it fully when you get home after your round

 - Stick to one glove for your round

-Wash your cabretta leather glove and dry it properly
+Wash your cabretta leather golf glove and dry it properly.

 No one loves playing golf in the rain, especially due to the aftermath of such a day with wet, mucky clubs, gear and accessories.
 But one thing we can prevent is a scrunched up, ruined glove to come back to for your next round.
 So next time you play a round in the rain, remember the tips above to get the most out of your golf glove.

 While we may not have a wet weather glove yet, our cool line of cool cabretta leather golf gloves here are sure to meet and exceed your needs for the other 95% of rounds!